-Ballon has a range of strategic roles.
+Kildavin has a range of strategic roles.
 At a local level the town and its environs have the potential to meet the development needs of the area, providing for residential, commercial and recreational needs.
-At a county level the development of key uses within the town will reinforce the development of Ballon as a significant settlement in the South East, provide for identified development pressures such as housing demand and promote the town as a development node.
-At a regional level the development and expansion of the town will promote the overall development of the County Carlow.
+At a county level the development of key uses within the town will reinforce the development of Kildavin as a significant settlement, provide for identified development pressures such as housing demand and promote the town as a development node.
+At a regional level the development of the town will promote the overall development of County Carlow.

-Ballon is an important urban settlement in County Carlow with a current population of approximately 650 (Census 2006).
+Kildavin is an important settlement in County Carlow with a current population of approximately 230 (Census 2006).
 There are a limited number of established industries and business in the area.
 The town is served by a primary school, by nearby secondary schools and avails of third level educational facilities at nearby Carlow town.
 Located on the N80 the town is central to a thriving agricultural hinterland.
-Ballon has not yet benefited significantly from the overall expansion of economic activity at Carlow or indeed the South East region.
+Kildavin has not yet benefited significantly from the overall expansion of economic activity at Carlow or indeed the South East region.

-Ballon is very well located in relation to the road network in the region.
+Kildavin is very well located in relation to the road network in the region.
 Local infrastructure, townscape and community effort have improved the attractiveness of the town as a commercial growth centre and as a residential settlement.
-Imminent housing development presents a stern challenge to provide adequate community, amenity and recreational facilities.

-The amenity visual appearance and general attractiveness of Ballon has grown in recent years, due to an immense reservoir of local civic pride and community effort.
+The amenity visual appearance and general attractiveness of Kildavin has grown in recent years.

 This plan will endeavour to provide a framework, which will facilitate ongoing development of residential, commercial, industrial and recreational facilities.
-Ballon will fulfil its role as a key settlement within County Carlow and the South East Region as a whole.
+Kildavin will fulfil its role as a key settlement within County Carlow and the South East Region as a whole.